 Key takeaways

-A boat loan is a type of financing used to purchase a boat or another marine craft.
-Like auto loans and personal loans, these installment loans usually come with fixed interest rates and monthly payments and a set repayment term.
+A boat loan is a type of installment loan (typically a personal loan) used to purchase a boat or another marine craft.
+Like auto loans and traditional personal loans, these installment loans usually come with fixed interest rates, monthly payments and a set repayment term.

-Boats can be expensive, with the cost for a new small runabout falling anywhere from $10,000 to $75,000 or more.
-Financial institutions from banks to online lenders and even marine-specific dealerships offer loans to spread that cost out over a term you can afford.
+Boats can be expensive.
+Costs for a new boat average $15,000 to $75,000, and luxury vessels may cost millions.
+Financial institutions, from banks to online lenders and even marine-specific dealerships, offer loans to spread that cost out over a term you can afford.

 What are boat loans?

-Boat loans are installment loans for purchasing boats or other marine craft.
-Your funds are sent in a lump sum and typically repaid in fixed payment terms ranging between two to 15 years.
+Boat loans are installment loans used for purchasing boats or other marine craft.
+This means that your funds are sent in a lump sum and are repaid in predetermined monthly payments.
+The average boat loan term can range between two to 15 years but some lenders extend repayment up to 20 years for larger loans.

 Types of boat loans